 The first type of probiotic is found in fermented foods and cultured foods – things like kimchi, sauerkraut, fermented pickles, yogurt and kefir.
 These live foods promote healthy gut flora and will not only introduce good bacteria into your belly, but also they will help the good bacteria already in there proliferate.

 The second kind of probiotic is found in a capsule at your natural grocery store.
 It is going to help you repopulate your gut with beneficial bacteria.
-There are two types of bacteria strains you want in your probiotics, lactobacilli and bifidobacteria.
+There are two types of bacteria strains you want in your probiotics, lactobacilli and bifidobacteria (and lack of bifido has been correlated to gluten sensitivities).
 Billions of lactobacilli are found in the small intestine and trillions of bifidobacteria are found in the large intestine.
 You can restore your gut health by repopulating your intestines with these strains via a daily probiotic.